gamesbook/pyprototypr/docs/core_shapes.md

 ### Hexagon [&#9650;](#index_shapes) <a name="hexagon"></a>

-Hexagons are a shape widely used in gaming, second only to squares, because of their ability to create a uniform grid.
-There is therefore some focus in **pyprototypr** on being able to set special properties for them (that are not applicable to other shapes).
+Hexagons are a shape widely used in gaming, second only to squares, because of their ability to create a uniform grid with centres of each hexagon being equidistant from others.

+There is therefore some focus in **pyprototypr** on being able to set special properties for these shapes that are not applicable to others.

 <table>
   <tr>